 The Law Library participates in intercampus book delivery with the University Libraries.
 Students, faculty, or staff may request materials owned by any University of Iowa Library be delivered to another campus library for pickup or office delivery.
 Requests may be placed through Smart Search or the InfoHawk catalog.
 More about Campus Book Delivery.

 The Law Library's Interlibrary Loan department supports the research needs of students and faculty in the College of Law by borrowing materials from other libraries upon request.
 In addition, researchers outside the Law School community may request to borrow materials from the Law Library's collections.
 More about Interlibrary Loan.

-The Law Library provides photocopies of materials owned by the Law Library for non-law community patrons.
-More about Photocopy Requests.
+The Law Library provides copies of materials owned by the Law Library for non-law community patrons.
+More about Document Delivery Requests.